rwhitmire/rwhitmire.github.io/_posts/2014-3-22-android-tablet-raspberry-pi.md

 ### Assumptions

 - you have Raspbian installed on your Pi
-- you have SSH access to your Pi
+- you have terminal access to your Pi
 - you have a tablet that can either be USB tethered, or rooted

 ### List of ingredients to have this awesome setup: